priyamjha/ExploreSphere/README.md

 ## Description

-TravelMate is an interactive web application built using Django that allows users to explore different regions in India.
+ExploreSphere is an interactive web application built using Django that allows users to explore different regions in India.
 It provides users with information about regional details, weather, cultural insights, travel tips, and more.
 Additionally, users can interact with a chatbot for dynamic queries, make subscription payments, and request support.

 ## Features